 - Pull-cord rope – You never want to yank the starter cord and have it come out in pieces.
 An emergency rope can get you going again.
 Some modern electric-start sleds don’t come standard with a pull cord.
 If the battery fails, you can wrap your emergency pull-cord rope around the primary clutch to start the engine.

-- Towing rope – Getting stuck is a bummer.
+- Tow rope – Getting stuck is a bummer.
 Have a tow rope to pull you out and avoid any frustration.
 In some situations, the sled-pull method also works great, as shown here.

 - Spare fuel hose – Extra fuel hose can be used to fix a cracked fuel line.
 Plus, it doubles as a siphon if someone in your crew runs out of fuel.
 Some sleds have fuel caddies on the back for carrying extra fuel, too.
 If you have a two-stroke sled, extra oil is also essential.

 - First-aid kit – Accidents happen when you least expect it, so it’s a good idea to carry gauze and bandages.

 - Survival kit – If things turn for the worse and the cold rushes in, it’s important to have items to keep you protected, including a flashlight, fire-lighting tools, emergency blanket, hand warmers, high-energy snacks and water.